LAST DAY OF SPRING SEMESTER for Friday Students

 Located at the Pickering Room in the Fletcher Library on College Street in Burlington.

 Anyone may share their “work in progress” at any time, but I recommend that we start with the younger children and their families and save the second half for older students and adults, and Slow Jam participants to finish out the event.
-T This event is free.
-Anyone who would like can make a donation to the Fletcher Library but this is not at all required!
+This event is free.
+Anyone who would like can make a donation to the Fletcher Library, but this is not at all required!
+If participants need sheet music it is recommended that you bring your own music stand.
+We encourage trying to learn by ear in the Slow Jam way.
+Mistakes will be expected as this is a learning experience for everyone.

 I would like to emphasize this as a sharing of our work with others and the community, so that they we can inspire others to consider trying an instrument.
 We don’t have to think of it as “performing” though there will definitely be an element of that.